CANADA – NEW BRUNSWICK & NOVA SCOTIA

 The mountains in the park are erosional remnants of resistant igneous rocks that remained after an ancient Mesozoic peneplain surface was uplifted in the Cenozoic to form a plateau, and subsequently dissected via millions of years of erosion by wind, water and glacial ice.

-Newly renovated cabins along Nictau Lake and Bathurst Lake provide comfortable rustic wilderness experiences for any outdoor enthusiast.
-There are three camping areas within the park, and many family activities going on throughout the season.
+Newly renovated cabins along Nictau Lake and Bathurst Lake provide comfortable, rustic wilderness experiences for any outdoor enthusiast.
+The park has three camping areas and many family activities throughout the season.

 An annual stargazing event usually takes place in late July or early August.
-The night sky of Mount Carleton Provincial Park is among the darkest skies in Canada.
+Mount Carleton Provincial Park’s night sky is among the darkest in Canada.

 Campbellton Range Rear Lighthouse, Campbellton.
 In 1985, the City of Campbellton incorporated the existing steel, skeletal tower into an octagonal lighthouse with an attached dwelling that operates as Campbellton Lighthouse Hostel, part of Hostelling International.